STEEP - Identify Barriers and Solutions in Your Environment

 As with the other STEEP categories, stakeholders should avoid referring to particular barriers experienced by specific pupils or caregivers or specific interventions being implemented at the school or in collaboration with any health or social agencies.
 Instead, stakeholders may utilize their knowledge to identify common impediments that groups of pupils may experience.
 These might be, for example:

-Goals And Solutions
+Goals and Solutions

 STEEP analysis solutions and aims should be SMART (Specific, Measurable, Attainable, Realistic, Time-bound).